Developer Docs

 Calendar

-Calendar features support scheduling-related actions such as free/busy lookup, event creation, and booking flows.
+Calendar features support scheduling actions such as provider listing, free/busy lookup, event creation, and booking flows.

 Connectors

-Connectors let developers store and manage source configurations such as sitemaps, RSS feeds, URL lists, and similar ingestion sources.
+Connectors let developers store and manage user-scoped source configurations such as sitemaps, websites, RSS feeds, docs, APIs, webhooks, and custom sources.

 Models